kevin-wong/mac-settings/README.md

                        > Supress offer to silence bell when it rings to much: Yes
                        > Indicate the number of bells rung while inactive: No
 ```

-NOTE: SolarizedDark and Solarized Dark are not the same.
-Solarized Dark's
+NOTE: SolarizedDark (found in this git repo) and Solarized Dark (comes with iTerm)
-highlight color was too similar to the background color, so SolarizedDark has
+are not the same.
+Solarized Dark's highlight color was too similar to the background
-the highlight color slightly modified to increase the contrast.
-This is the only
+color, so SolarizedDark has the highlight color slightly modified to increase the
-difference.
+contrast.
+This is the only difference.

-NOTE: Setting the exact solarized colors requires 24-bit colors.
-Although `tput`
+NOTE: Setting the exact solarized colors in the prompt requires 24-bit colors.
-has more readable color selections:
+Although `tput` has more readable color selections:
 ```
 tput setaf <number>
 ```